splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 1. Set up the environment for instrumentation
 ------------------------------------------------------------

-Create a namespace for your NodeJS applications and deploy your NodeJS applications to that namespace.
+Create a namespace for your Node.js applications and deploy your Node.js applications to that namespace.

 .. code-block:: bash